 High School Graduates are faced with an uphill battle in this generation.
-College admissions has become more and more competitive, and getting into the school of a student's choice is not nearly as attainable as it once was, when simply submitting a good essay and having a healthy list of extracurriculars was good enough to get you into even the countries finest institutions of higher learning.
+College admissions have become more and more competitive, and getting into the school of a student's choice is not nearly as attainable as it once was when simply submitting a good essay and having a healthy list of extracurriculars was good enough to get you into even the countries finest institutions of higher learning.

 The WCA Class of 2016 (25 students) amassed a scholarship total of $2.6 million?

 Upper school students will assess their interests, skills, and work values to determine potential career options.
 They will make changes and additions to their Career Portfolio which was begun in middle school and this will assist them when they begin attending job and/or college interviews as well as completing college applications.
 A wealth of information will be provided to the students with regard to testing, financial aid for prospective schools, scholarship opportunities, etc. and it will be stressed to them that they will need to take ownership of the process to guarantee their overall success.